ykalumba/customer-segmentation/README.md

 Objectives

-* Perform clustering to segment customers into meaningful groups.
+* Perform clustering to segment customers into clusters.
 * Analyze customer data to identify patterns and trends.
 * Provide actionable insights to improve decision-making and profitability.